Skip to content

 preproc.fit(data=data)

 Users also have the option to specify a custom preprocessing for each column.
-This can be achieved by passing to the TabularPreproc the preprocessors argument, which takes the form of a dictionary.
-In this dictionary, the keys are the names of tables, while the values consist of dictionaries with column names as keys and one of the following values:
+This can be achieved by passing the preprocessors argument to the TabularPreproc.from_schema method, The preprocessors parameter is a dictionary where the keys are the names of tables, and the values consist of dictionaries with column names as keys and one of the following values:

 1. A ColumnPreproc object, enabling users to define a custom behavior for that column during the preprocessing step;